top of page

 In this article, we’re going to provide you with a list of a few things that have changed and a few things that are carrying over from the previous tax season.

-Here’s a list of a few recent congressional acts and their tax implications affecting your 2022 taxes:
+Here’s a list of a few IRS updates and recent congressional acts and their tax implications affecting your taxes in 2024 and beyond:

 The Inflation Reduction Act

-The Inflation Reduction Act was signed into law on August 16, 2022.
+The Inflation Reduction Act was signed into law on August 16, 2022, and still applies in 2024.
 To the average self-employed truck driver, this act in many ways will have little to no effect on the way you conduct your business currently.
 However, it does provide new opportunities for tax savings and things to watch out for over the next 10 years.

 Climate-Related Tax Credits